Fallopian Tube Cancer

 Because fallopian tube cancer is so rare, your doctor may suspect another gynecological problem.
 He or she may evaluate your risk for gynecological infections, ovarian tumors, or endometrial cancer.
 (Endometrial cancer affects the endometrium, the lining of the uterus.)
 These conditions have symptoms similar to fallopian tube cancer—and they're more common.

 Fallopian tube cancer should be considered when a woman has abnormal vaginal discharge or bleeding and a positive Pap test, but no evidence of cervical or endometrial cancer.
 If a blood test for CA-125 is unusually high, it supports a diagnosis of fallopian tube cancer.
-(CA-125 is a tumor marker.)
+(CA-125 is a tumor marker secreted into the blood stream by some cancers of the female reproductive tract.)
 But it does not prove that a woman has this cancer.
 CA-125 can be elevated for other reasons.